PauGutsens/Platformer-Game-VGD/README.md

 - Player animations

 ### How to play:
-- Use 'A' to move right.
+- Use 'A' to move Right.
-- Use 'D' to move left.
+- Use 'D' to move Left.
-- Use 'Space' to jump.
+- Use 'Space' to Jump.
 - F9 Visualize the colliders / logic.